joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Setup Self-Signed Certificate

-If you already have a certificate you can use, skip this step, in the case of this demo
+If you already have a certificate you can use, skip this step, in the case of this guide, we are going to use a self-signed certificate.

 1. Log into the WebJEA Windows server using your service account _(in my case it is: luke\\webjea_services)_.
+2. Open PowerShell ISE as Administrator

 #### Setup WebJEA